Analysis | The two sides of Elon Musk

-Musk said he caught the allusion, but took it as simply a bit of humor, not a prophecy of doom.
+Musk said he caught the allusion but took it as simply a bit of humor, not a prophecy of doom.
 “It should have been called Project Daedalus,” he added, smiling — perhaps implying that Musk, like Daedalus, would escape the ordeal unscathed.

 The trial is, on one level, a business dispute over the SolarCity deal, which some Tesla shareholders view as a boondoggle that Musk forced through for his own purposes.
 (SolarCity was run by his cousins, he was part owner, and it was in financial crisis when Tesla bought it.)
 But for Musk, the stakes are higher.
-It’s a referendum on his own leadership, integrity, and vision.
+It’s a referendum on his own leadership, integrity and vision.
 Put another way: It’s about whether he’s Daedalus, the resourceful mastermind, or Icarus, flirting with disaster and bound for a tragic fall.

 The answer matters to more than just Musk.
 He now leads two companies, Tesla and SpaceX, whose products people literally entrust with their lives.
-Both have pushed the boundaries of what’s considered possible — and what’s considered safe.
+Both have pushed the boundaries of what’s considered possible — and safe.
 Like Daedalus’ wings, Tesla’s “autopilot” technology and SpaceX’s crewed space missions require enormous faith in technology and expose their users to novel risks.
 So the question of Musk’s trustworthiness is, in a real sense, life-or-death.

 The trial’s most illuminating moments were the ones in which the central questions that have long haunted Musk’s career were made explicit.
 Is he a visionary or a huckster?
 A marketing genius or a narcissistic troll?

-The world’s second-richest person, by some counts, could have easily afforded to settle the SolarCity case out of court, as all of his fellow Tesla board members did last year.
+The world’s second-richest person, by some counts, easily could have afforded to settle the SolarCity case out of court, as all of his fellow Tesla board members did last year.
 Instead, he chose to fight it.
 And so he spent Monday and Tuesday in a dreary Delaware courtroom, defending his reputation against a lawyer bent on exposing him as a self-dealing fraud, even as his fellow billionaires Richard Branson and Jeff Bezos were in various stages of adventuring to space.
 (Jeff Bezos owns The Washington Post.)

 The cost of that defense is fresh scrutiny of Musk’s record, and by implication, his fitness to lead.
-On Monday, Musk did himself no favors by calling Baron “a bad human being” — or by insisting that he “rather hate(s)” being CEO of Tesla.
+On Monday, Musk did himself no favors by calling Baron “a bad human being” — or by insisting that “I rather hate” being CEO of Tesla.
 But his exchanges with Baron did on several occasions offer insight into how Musk views himself, and how he justifies actions that others find troubling or incomprehensible.

 For example: Why does Musk routinely make unrealistic promises?
-And does that make him dishonest, or is it the key to his success?
+And does that make him dishonest, or is it crucial to his success?

 “I have a habit of being optimistic with schedules,” Musk said.
-“If I wasn't optimistic, I don't think I would have started an electric car company or a rocket company.”
+“If I wasn’t optimistic, I don’t think I would have started an electric-car company or a rocket company.”

 Baron wasn’t buying it.
 “This is more than optimistic,” he said of the solar roof timeline.
 “This is just plain-out false.”